particle-iot/docs/src/content/notes/what-is-a-product.md

 If you need to create a product, see the [creating a product](/getting-started/products/creating-a-product/) tutorial.

-Even if you are not yet to the point of scaling, you should start by creating a product first, as it will make it much easier to migrate to growth later.
+Even if you are not yet to the point of scaling, you should start by creating a product first, as it will make it much easier to migrate to basic later.